 Susanne Coffield is the Director of Charleston Montessori School (CMS).
 Susanne holds a B.A. in Psychology from West Virginia University (1990) and a J.D. from the West Virginia University College of Law (1993).
 She practiced law at Robinson & McElwee PLLC and Rose & Atkinson and clerked for state and federal judges.
 She was a founding board member of Big Brothers Big Sisters of South Central West Virginia as well as CMS.
 She has a solid understanding of Montessori philosophy and pedagogy.
 Prior to becoming our Director, she worked in various capacities of Montessori education including co-director, administrator, and teaching assistant.
 Susanne is married to Robert Coffield.
-They have two children: Daniel, who attended CMS and is an 8th grader at Horace Mann Middle School, and Rachel, who is a 5th year elementary student at CMS. email@example.com
+They have two children, Daniel and Rachel, who are both alumni of CMS. firstname.lastname@example.org

 Jennifer Morris is our Chief Financial Officer and also works part time as Assistant to the Director.
 Jennifer graduated from the University of West Florida in 1994 with a B.A. in Accounting.
 Over the last twenty years, she has worked in both public accounting and for private enterprises, occasionally running her own bookkeeping business and volunteering for a number of nonprofits.
 Jennifer’s family has been involved with Montessori education since 2007.